Anthony-Nolan/Atlas/README_ManualTesting.md

       export record from the local verification database, and start from scratch.

 ### Searching
+Note: at present, the framework is hard-coded to only run five locus (A,B,C,DQB1,DRB1) search requests, allowing up to 2 mismatches at any position in the donor's HLA.
+No scoring is requested.

 #### Send Search Requests
 - The last part of verification data generation involves sending search requests to the test environment;